Vision Georgetown

 3) There are many rural homes that are immediately adjacent to the upcoming Vision Georgetown area and its appalling to know that even though we are in 2018 and planning this wonderful new community, those rural homes adjacent to Vision Georgetown still dont have reliable internet.
 Companies like Standard Broadband quote $649/month for 50 mbps of dedicated service.
 Xplorent offers 25mbps for almost $300/month for their new, allegedly more reliable, satellite service.
 My request to the City and its officials is to force the big telecommunication companies that will be making millions from Vision Georgetown future residents to also provide reliable and affordable internet to at least (if not more) the neighboring rural residents that are essentially caught in internet dead spots/grey areas i.e we are not too far in the 'boonies' for smaller companies to make big investments in fibre technology (like Xplornet is doing in Nassagawega) since they fear we may become urban areas soon and get scooped up by the big 3 telcos, and we arent too close to the urban areas for the big telcos to service us.
 So in short, the rural areas on the fringe get all the negative consequences of development (traffic, pollution, noise, disturbances, debri on road, etc) but none of the benefits (internet, water, gas, etc)

-ss almost 6 years ago
+ss over 6 years ago

 I am excited to see growth in Georgetown and hope that this new development truly brings more to the area than more houses.
 I think the library, splash pads, and parks are all good ideas.
 However, I would hope to also see places for the youth and adults to hang out such as coffee shops with later hours, a movie theatre, and more restaurants.
 Parks are great, but they are certainly not where we want our youth hanging out at night.

-Li almost 6 years ago
+Li over 6 years ago

 Not impressed that another library is going in we already have a good sized one considering the high schools have their own and college students use their colleges for the library.
 We need a movie theatre honestly everyone in Georgetown has expressed the need and want for something else to do in this town other than go to other cities to entertain themselves and their kids.
 I know I hate driving to Milton all the time to go to the movies and drop off and pick up.
 Also I have lived in Georgetown for 22 years and if long term residents had it there way we’d stop the constant building of houses considering the lack of commercial property and lack of things to do.
 No one can compare us to Milton or Oakville because all that is being put in is always houses houses houses houses and more schools.
 No restaurants.
 No theatres.
 Nothing to do here other than sports and hiking which is awesome but if that’s all our town can offer then make sure we are getting more of those needs.
 We can’t even keep a bowling alley going in this town because there is no support coming from the town in this area it’s always about more houses equally more property taxes going into their pockets.... yay.....

-Candiceswartz almost 6 years ago
+Candiceswartz over 6 years ago

 One of my concerns is parking in the commercial areas.
 Unfortunately, that was not taken in to consideration when the library in the old part of Georgetown was configured and it can be a nightmare to attend an event there depending on the weather conditions.
 Great for people who live in town but I would hate to see that scenario again at a 2nd library.
 I seriously doubt we even need a second library but I'm sure that is a done deal.